Alternate (alt) text is text that describes the content of an image. Alt text is helpful

 if a user cannot see an image (e.g., the user uses a screen reader1 or the image does not load).

-Alt text is different from the figure description that editors may choose to write
+Alt text is different from the image caption that editors may choose to write in the

 <figDesc>

 element because alt text gives a literal description of what is in the image.
-The
+An

 <figDesc>